publisha/student_site/pages/howtobuildyoursite.md

 We will describe how you can add images to your posts and pages later, but all content can also have a `feature image` and this image will appear at the top of the page.
 You will need to place this image into your `images` folder and then provide the link to it in your metadata.

 > **Tip** you can drag images into the images folder (make sure that they do _not_ have spaces in the file name) and then `right-click` over the image and copy the path.
 Then paste this path into the metadata for `image: pathtoimage`.

+## Getting the new content up to the web

+Atom interacts with your github site, so once you have made changes or added a post, you will need to open the `Git` pane (bottom right) and then notice the changed or added files up at the right.
+These are `upstaged changes`.
+ >Atom pic
+  Now click `Stage changes` and these will move down to the `Staged Changes` pane.
+You need to write something in the commit box, so that the changes will have a meaning to you later.
+You can now `Push` these changes to Github but for the first time you will need to add your credentials (remember to tick the remember box).

+## Your first look at your new site

+go to Github.com and sign in
+Under settings, scroll down towards the bottom.
+You should see that your site is available now at `username.github.io`.

 [^1]: What is Github?